 It has been the season of ecommerce!

-Whether it was launching an ebook, a new soccer academy in the Greater Vancouver area, a drop shipping venture, or an extremely extravagant Christmas event, it seems that a lot of my time has been managing e-commerce development projects the past few months.
-Businesses are learning that they need to be able to sell their products and services online, and entreprenuers are realizing the potential of being able to enter sectors like never before with intrustive digital advertising and SEO.
+Whether it was launching an ebook, a new soccer academy in the Greater Vancouver area, a drop shipping venture, or an extremely extravagant Christmas event, it seems that a lot of my time has been managing e-commerce development projects over the past few months.
+Businesses are learning that they need to be able to sell their products and services online, and entrepreneurs are realizing the potential of being able to enter sectors like never before with intrusive digital advertising and SEO.